All Episodes

 I mean, they defeated Schwarzenegger handily here in the last election.

-I venture to say, and I might be wrong by one or two, of the hundreds of school boards we have in this state of thirty-six million people, uh, there are no school boards that uh are not controlled.
+The teachers' union is so powerful, has so much money that there is no school board in this state, I venture to say, and I might be wrong by one or two, of the hundreds of school boards we have in this state of 36 million people, there are no school boards that are not controlled.

 They're all controlled by the teachers' union.

-Well, I I understand that.
+Well, I understand that.

-But you know, I I I'm an attorney, and one of the things that's been really frustrating to me is this and it's not just it's not just Republicans do this, I think Democrats do it too.
+But, you know, I'm an attorney, and one of the things that's been really frustrating to me is this, and how it's not just, it's not just Republicans do this.

-Yeah, the kilo case.
+Yeah, the Kilo case.

-They did what the Supreme Court uh invited them to do, which was go in and change the laws and say, in Alabama, for example.
+They did what the Supreme Court invited them to do, which was go in and change the laws and say, in Alabama, for example, you can't do that anymore.

 You can't take somebody's land just because you can find a more profitable way to use it.

-Well, some states didn't say have to do that.
+Well, somebody have to do that.

 They said the states have the choice to do it.

-Yeah, Paul, some Paul, some states did.
+Yeah, Paul, some states did.

 It's happening everywhere.

-Well, well, what but why can't we let the state legislatures?
+But why can't we let the state legislatures?

-I thought that the conservatives wanted the Supreme Court to stay out of the way of the state legislatures and let the state legislatures make decisions about what was good for their state.
+I thought that conservatives wanted the Supreme Court to stay out of the way of the state legislatures and let the state legislatures make decisions about what was good for their state.

 True.

-Liberals support that, Paul.
+Liberals support that, Paul?

-Well, I I I don't support it or not support it, but I don't think Paul, thanks for your call.
+Well, I don't support it or not support it, but I don't think.

-I I I can't get anywhere with a lawyer sometimes.
+I can't get anywhere with a lawyer sometimes.

-It's a very frustrating.
+It's very frustrating.

 As a recovering lawyer myself, I'm in a 12-step program.

-I can't talk to lawyers too often, or it just brings back a lot of ugly members.
+Can't talk to lawyers too often, or it just brings back a lot of ugly members.

-Uh Roger Hedgecock here for Rush 1800-282-2882 after this.
+Roger Hedgecock here for Rush 1-800-282-2882 after this.

-Need another example of these judges run amok the Manhattan Supreme Court, Justice Jacqueline Silberman ruling yesterday that Governor Pataki in New York broke the law keeping uh convicted uh sex fiends in uh these pr dirty dozen perverts here in a mental hospital after they'd served their sentence for the underlying crime,
+The Manhattan Supreme Court, Justice Jacqueline Silberman, ruling yesterday that Governor Pataki in New York broke the law keeping convicted sex fiends in these dirty dozen perverts here in a mental hospital after they'd served their sentence for the underlying crime.

 Well, of course they pose a danger to others.